hannahfriedrich/AirportControlTower/README.md

 Made by Hannah Friedrich

 ## Introduction
-This is an interactive map that displays airport density by state and airports that have and do not have airport control towers - symbolized differently by the color of the telegram icon.
+This is an <a href="https://hannahfriedrich.github.io/AirportControlTower/">interactive map</a> that displays airport density by state and airports that have and do not have airport control towers - symbolized differently by the color of the telegram icon.
 By hovering over a state, the information panel in the top right corner of the map updates with the state and the number of airports in that state.
 If you click on a state, the map will be zoom to that state.